Last Updated on March 1, 2023 by Lori Geurin

+When you’re sleeping, your body works hard to heal and rejuvenate.
 Developing a regular sleep routine is essential to your health.
 Relaxing habits such as taking a warm bath and reading a book can help you fall asleep faster.

 8. Eat Nuts

-Amazingly, eating nuts just might add a few years to your life!
+Amazingly, eating nuts might add a few years to your life!

-One study showed that people who ate at least 3 servings of nuts per week lowered their risk of premature death by 39% (20).
+Nuts contain antioxidants, minerals, vitamins, fiber, and protein.
+One study showed that people who ate at least three servings of nuts per week lowered their risk of premature death by 39%.
+(20)

 9. Eat Your Fruits And Veggies

-- add them to smoothies
+- Add them to smoothies

-- eat veggies raw with hummus or your favorite dip
+- Eat veggies raw with hummus or your favorite dip

-- roast vegetables in the oven with seasoning
+- Roast vegetables in the oven with seasoning

-- make fruit kabobs
+- Make fruit kabobs

-- make a fruit and yogurt parfait
+- Make a fruit and yogurt parfait

-- ferment your veggies to get a healthy dose of probiotics
+- Ferment your veggies to get a healthy dose of probiotics

-- make a giant salad
+- Make a big salad